Life Insurance Corporation: Founding organisations

 These companies were established when India was marked mostly by turbulent economic and political conditions including the Indian rebellion of 1857, World War I and World War II.
 The effect of these events led to a high liquidation rate of life insurance companies in India and adversely affected the faith of the general public in the value of obtaining life insurance.

-Nationalization in 1956
+Nationalisation in 1956

 In 1956, parliamentarian Feroze Gandhi raised the matter of insurance fraud via owners of private insurance agencies.
-In the ensuing investigations, one of India's wealthiest businessmen, Times of India owner Sachin Devkekar, was sent to prison for two years.
+In the ensuing investigations, one of India's wealthiest businessmen, Times of India owner Seth Ramkrishna Dalmia, was sent to prison for two years.